York Bowen: Musical career

 Bowen achieved considerable success during his lifetime both as a concert pianist and composer.
 He performed regularly at both the Queen's Hall and the Royal Albert Hall.
 As a pianist he was recognised for his technical ability and artistic excellence.

 Bowen premiered many of his own works including all four of his piano concertos.
 He produced his first three piano concertos between 1904 and 1908, performing the Piano Concerto No. 1 in E♭ major, Op.
-11, at the Proms under Henry J. Wood and the Piano Concerto No. 4 in A minor, Op.
+11, at the Proms under Henry Wood and the Piano Concerto No. 4 in A minor, Op.
 88, under the direction of Adrian Boult.
 During his lifetime many of Bowen's orchestral works were also performed by other prominent conductors.
 In 1903 Henry Wood conducted Bowen's symphonic poem The Lament of Tasso, Op.
 5, in 1906 Hans Richter performed the Symphonic Fantasia in F major, Op.
 16, and in 1912 Landon Ronald directed the Symphony No. 2 in E minor, Op.
 31.

 Many of Bowen's instrumental works were dedicated to and premiered by renowned musicians.
 In 1910 Fritz Kreisler performed the Suite in D minor for Violin and Piano, Op.
 28, and many other renowned violinists of the time later gave performances of the work, including Joseph Szigeti, Michael Zacharewitsch and Efrem Zimbalist.
 The celebrated violinist Marjorie Hayward performed Bowen's Violin Concerto in E minor, Op.
 33, at the Proms in 1920 and the first performances of Sonata for Horn and Piano, Op.
 101, and Concerto for Horn, Strings and Timpani, Op.
 150, were given by Aubrey Brain and Dennis Brain respectively.
 Bowen also composed works for many of his other contemporaries including Carl Dolmetsch, Léon Goossens, Beatrice Harrison, Pauline Juler and Gareth Morris.